-On 31 March, 2021, the fifth Virtual Seminar on “Long-Term Energy Scenarios for a Clean Energy Transition in Latin America and the Caribbean” (LTES-LAC) featured presentations from Argentina and the Dominican Republic.
+On 31 March, 2021, Argentina and the Dominican Republic shared their planning experience in the fifth Virtual Seminar on “Long-Term Energy Scenarios for Developing National Clean Energy Transition Plans in Latin America”.
 A joint initiative by IRENA, UN ECLAC and GET.transform, the seminar seriers builds on IRENA’s Long-term Energy Scenarios (LTES) Network and takes place in the framework of UN ECLAC’s Technical Forum of Energy Planners (FOREPLEN).

 Long-term energy scenario insights from the Dominican Republic were delivered by Alfonso Rodriguez, Vice Minister for Energy Efficiency, and Edward Veras, Executive Director of the National Energy Comission.
 Investments in the electricity subsector have been reformed through recent laws establishing a regulatory framework, market structure and commercial legislation.
 Backed by a new Ministry of Energy and Mines and state guarantees, the Dominican Republic created an environment open to foreign investment to foster growth in renewable energies and build resiliency independent of fossil fuels.
 Investment incentives include selected tax exemptions, credits, and others.
 In addition, a clear process allows granting renewable energy concessions in the country within a timeline of under two years.
 The Dominican Republic currently relies on less than 9% variable renewable energy sources in the energy matrix, with 400 MW of renewable energy generation built in the last decade.
 The aim is to reach 30% renewables by 2030 and carbon neutrality by 2050.